 …but to then focus on more “existential” topics.

-This information will come directly from Americans like you who have made the move.
+This information will come directly from Americans like you who have moved abroad.
 I’ll include quotes and personal stories, as well as my own observations.

 Who am I?

 I’m a writer, editor, and learning designer who moved to the Netherlands in 2018 and has spent a good deal of time observing and thinking about the cultural aspects of moving out of the US.
 I have master’s degrees in cultural geography and counseling, and for a few years I worked as a personal historian recording people’s life stories.
 I’m originally from Chicago but lived in Denver and Southern California for a long time.
 For more information about my professional background, visit my website HedbergEnglish.com.